 New Year's resolutions often focus on physical health, but financial health is important, too.

-1. Start a Budget (or Fine-Tune Your Budget)
+1. Resolution: Start a Budget (or Fine-Tune My Budget)

-Remember that it doesn't have to be perfect, and you can change strategies if the one you choose isn't working for you.
+Remember that budgeting doesn't have to be perfect, and you can change strategies if the one you choose isn't working for you.

 Get started by understanding your spending habits.
 Look back at where you spent money the past few months and track your current spending with a spending journal.
 Compare your outgoing money to your income.